By Cory Nickerson, LRA Broker Associate

 "What is my home worth?"
 This is by far the most popular question home owners will ask when when considering putting one's home on the market.
 That said, let's break down the process to help understand how to determine the difference between assessed, appraised and fair market values of a property and how they affect you as a home owner.

-Assessed Value - In Colorado real estate property value assessment is conducted county by county.
-The Property Assessors Office for Boulder County appraises every residential property value in the entire county every two years.
+Assessed (Actual) Value - In Colorado real estate property value assessment is conducted county by county.
+The Property Assessors Office for Boulder County appraises every residential property value in the entire county every two years and determines what is termed "Actual Value".
 County appraisers use algorithms, neighborhood sales and apply the assessed rate, which is established by the State of Colorado, to determine the assessed value of your property.
 The assessment rate has been 7.96% since 2003, but will reduce to approximately 7.2% for 2016-2017 assessments.

 The Gallagher Amendment, in place since 1982, regulates Colorado's assessment rate, which will decrease to approximately 7.2% this year to protect home owners from paying too much in property taxes.
 This rate is then multiplied by the county's appraised value of your property (not a lender's appraised value as I will discuss below) to provide the assessed value of your property.
 For example, if the county assessor appraises your home at $500,000, your assessed value will be $500,000 multiplied by 7.2% (for 2017) or $36,000.
 Your property taxes will be based on the value of $36,000, not $500,000.
 For more information about the historical assessment rate view the 2016 Colorado Assessed Values Manual found here.